derekmkwok/derekmkwok/README.md

 ## Hi, I'm Derek!

-I'm a software engineer with over 4 years of professional experience in full stack development.
+I'm a software engineer with 5 years of professional experience in full stack development and 8 years of experience in engineering/technical roles.
 I previously had some projects publicly displayed on my GitHub, but they are no longer a good representation of my current coding ability and have been set to private.

 ### Experience